bones0xab/Tp_Java/TP8/README.md

     }
 }

-//Runnable is interface to made a task executed by thread.
+//Runnable is an interface to make a task executed by thread.
-//THread is to run the task concurrentlu at the same time
+//THread is to run the task concurrently at the same time
-//in the conclusion we use thread to made separeate block of tasks and we use the start to execute or implement all in the same time
+//in the conclusion we use thread to made separate block of tasks and we use the start to execute or implement all in the same time
 ```

 ### Main